absognety/git-integrate/README.md

 ## What would I have done if I had more time:
 + Currently code written is using rule based logic to look for issues labeled `Bug` and `Performance` with conjunctions to compute defect density and performance issue percentage.
 We can use NLP based techniques here to build a vocabulary of words used in labels and Build a text similarity model that gives words similar to `Bug` and `Performance` - This will give us much more accurate numbers of defect density and performance issue percentages.
-+ The lag proposed in the assignment is 30 min, but I built my solution in such a way that I am storing last known timestamp when the run is happening in a tempfile and that tempfile will be read in the next run if tempfile exists, if not it will hit API for last 2 months of events.
++ The lag proposed in the assignment is 30 min, but I built my solution in such a way that I am storing last known timestamp when the run is happening in a tempfile and that tempfile will be read in the next run if tempfile exists, if not it will hit API for last 2 months of events based on updated time attribute.
 + This solution can expect a loss of data of 1 or 2 events based on way it is implemented now, (Example: if an issue is created in the window before last saved timestamp and current timestamp - Much more efficient solution is setup a producer and consumer (Maybe a kafka solution) to have continuous stream of events.

 ## Output schemas: